MaryDiolas1006/JS-ES6-addtional-learning/README.md

 ►  DESTRUCTURING is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
-► CONST - is a key word that is use to declare variables where we expect the value https://member.lazada.com.ph/user/profile#/that we are signing to it, to never change.
+► CONST - is a key word that is use to declare variables where we expect the value that we are signing to it, to never change.
 ► LET - is use to declare variables when we expect the value of a variable to change.
 ► CLASSES in JavaScript ES6 are a special syntax for its prototypical